Data Documentation - Services for Research

 - technical information like checksum, size, file format, media type

-Other important documentation might be separate metadata files or metadata included in the data files, configuration files, license deeds, code books and other data or information that is important for replication and re-use of the data.
+- Use separate metadata files or metadata included in the data files, configuration files, license deeds, code books and other data or information that is important for replication and reuse of the data.